ThePino/ThePino.github.io/index.md

 # Welcome to my home page!
 ## about me
 Hi, my name is Giacomo and i'm also know as ThePino and zJack1342.
 I have different nicknames to recognize the me of now with the me of the past. it's a sad story, maybe I'll tell you one day. <br>
-My hobbies are : playing videogame, listening music and programming! <br>
+My hobbies are : playing videogames, listening music and programming! <br>
 I hope one day i will achive something with my life lol. <br>
 ## Videogames related stuff
 [steam](https://steamcommunity.com/id/zJack1342VIP/): Pino  <br>